FshG/chatgpt-json-tree-viewer__mild-edits-from-code-by-akivacp/README.md

 ---

-# 🌳 ChatGPT JSON Tree Viewer
+# 🌳 ChatGPT JSON Tree Viewer (Mild Edits from Code by akivacp)

 **Ever wanted to actually *see* your AI conversations — not just scroll through them?**